negusebf/Machine-Learning---The-Best-Classifier/README.md

 # Machine-Learning---The-Best-Classifier
 Machine Learning with Python Project
-This is the final project of the Machine Learning with Python course offered by Coursera
+This is the final project of the Machine Learning with Python